Table of Contents

 - Reproducibility: Synthetic network monitoring uses predefined test scenarios that can be run repeatedly to test the network's performance under consistent conditions.
 This allows for the measurement of packet loss to be reproduced and compared over time, enabling accurate trend analysis and performance monitoring.

 - Precision: Synthetic network monitoring allows you to control the type, amount, and timing of network traffic, allowing for highly precise measurements of packet loss.
-This can help identify specific issues that are causing packet loss, such as network congestion or hardware failures.
+This can help identify specific issues that are causing packet loss, such as network congestion (WAN or LAN congestion) or hardware failures.

 - Non-invasive: Synthetic network monitoring is a non-invasive technique that does not require any changes to the network infrastructure or the installation of additional hardware or software.
 This means that it can be used to test any network, regardless of its size or complexity.